sblenkhorne/pyTankGame/README.md

 To Run Practice Mode
 -----------------------------------------------------------------
-Open and edit the code in the blue_control.py script.
-DO NOT remove the action() function.
+Create a .py file in the game folder.
+It can have any filename as long as 'control' is in the filename.
+You MUST have the action() function in your file.
 This is the function that gets called once per frame.
 Put all of your code, algorithms and logic in this function.
 Although, if you want to create helper functions that are called from within the action() function, that works just as well.

+Include a call to set the enemy AI level in your code. (see below)

+You will be asked how many (2-4) tanks you wish to practice with in the arena.

 To run your program, simply open and run PyTank.py.